 The exhibition wants to create an expansive experience of deep involvement, absorption and creative learning.
 This will entail engaging visitors in a series of encounters that are essentially playful.
 Aspects of the exhibition format will be tweaked, where possible, to make sure they are sympathetically aligned with the character of the art being presented.
 I look forward to discover this design aspect in the exhibition.

 For the Art Biennale 2019, 2 special projects have been selected.
 Ludovica Carbotta has been invited by Ralph Rugoff to make a work in Forte Marghera (Mestre), inside the Austrian Polveriera building.
 Marysia Lewandowska is the artist who will exhibit in the Pavilion of Applied Arts located in the Arsenale.
 The project is the result of the collaboration with the Victoria and Albert Museum in London.

 A broad educational programme has again been scheduled for 2019.
 It targets both individuals and groups of students, children, adults, families or companies.
-You can take part in one of the guided tours (with and without reservation) or in workshop activities.
-The program details will soon be available on the website of La Biennale.
+You can take part in one of the guided tours (with and without reservation) or in workshop activities (for children).
+You can book the tours via the website of La Biennale.

 National participations and collateral events